Findings – CARE Study #1

 Findings – CARE Study #2

-In 2012 Penn State University was awarded a second grant from the Institute of Educational Sciences (with a subaward to Garrison Institute) to complete a large multi-site randomized controlled trial in New York City elementary schools (R305A120180).
-This study involved 224 teachers from 36 New York City public schools.
+A second grant from the Institute of Educational Sciences (with a subaward to Garrison Institute) involved a large multi-site randomized controlled trial in New York City public elementary schools.
+This study involved 224 teachers from 36 schools.
 The findings replicated previous results showing teacher improvements on emotional regulation, mindfulness and reductions in psychological distress and time management.

 What we have learned.